 The Division of Personnel Security and Access Control (DPSAC) can help to coordinate non-routine enrollments (photo/fingerprints), badge issuance, and badge maintenance services with other HHS Operating Divisions for employees who reside in areas that are far removed from NIH campus locations (i.e. Bethesda, MD; Baltimore, MD/Bayview Research Center; Frederick, MD /Frederick National Lab for Cancer Research, Research Triangle Park, NC; and Rocky Mountain Labs, MT).

+Demand for remote services is very high.
 Requests for remote services can only be submitted by the servicing AO/AT.
-These requests require an extensive approval process which can be lengthy.
-Employees in remote locations who will be visiting an NIH campus for meetings, house-hunting, or other reasons prior to their official arrival for work are encouraged to take full advantage of NIH Enrollment/Badging services on NIH Campuses (Our main campus office at Building 31, Room 1B03 takes routine walk-ins from 8:00 AM to 4:30 PM).
+Service availability is limited and these requests require an extensive approval and coordination process which can be lengthy and, at times, difficult.
+Remote service requests can add an additional 4 weeks or more to DPSAC case processing times.
+Hence, employees in remote locations who will be visiting an NIH campus for meetings, house-hunting, or other reasons prior to their official arrival for work are highly encouraged to take maximum advantage of NIH Enrollment/Badging services on NIH Campuses (Our main campus office at Building 31, Room 1B03 takes routine walk-ins from 8:00 AM to 4:30 PM).

-For NIH team members who will not be working on an NIH campus or visiting an NIH campus, remote enrollment and issuance services may be the only option.
+For NIH team members who will not be working on an NIH campus or visiting an NIH campus, remote enrollment and issuance services may be an appropriate option.
 HHS has Program Support Center (PSC) offices located in the following cities: Boston, New York City, Philadelphia, Atlanta, Chicago, Dallas, Kansas City (MO), Denver, San Francisco, Seattle, Miami, Cleveland, Salt Lake City, and Irvine (CA).
 Additional locations may also be available on a case by case basis through other HHS Operating Divisions.
+DPSAC will attempt to coordinate with the closest available office to the employee, however traveling to that office may still require substantial driving time.

 When remote services are needed, Administrative Officers (AOs) should provide the following information to DPSAC so that the coordination/approval process can be initiated: